Working With Designers

 - No matter how much work you do for the designer, or how good of a job you do, it is the Designer who gets all the credit (and future clients) from your work.

-- If your designer gets unhappy with your work, or finds a better deal with another upholsterer, you have no income and can loose your future work.
+- If your designer gets unhappy with your work, or finds a better deal with another upholsterer, you can loose your income and can loose your future work.

 - The Designer has a big leverage over you, since they are your primary source of income.